spsforks/QB64-Wiki/INPUT$.md

 * fileOrPortNumber is the number that was used in the [OPEN](OPEN) AS statement.
 * Returns [STRING](STRING) values including spaces or even extended [ASCII](ASCII) characters.
 * Backspace key results in the [CHR$](CHR$)(8) character being added to an entry.
-* Use InlineCodeLOCATE , , 1InlineCodeEnd to view the cursor entry.
-Turn the cursor off using InlineCodeLOCATE , , 0InlineCodeEnd.
+* Use `LOCATE , , 1` to view the cursor entry.
+Turn the cursor off using `LOCATE , , 0`.
 * Use [_DEST](_DEST) [_CONSOLE](_CONSOLE) before INPUT$ is used  to receive input from a [$CONSOLE]($CONSOLE) window.